Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 1) Benefits of Bitter Gourd (Bitter Melon) for Gut Health

 Bitter melon consumption helps to promote gut health.
 This vegetable is helpful in treating intestinal disorders.
-Furthermore, its consumption is beneficial for stomach ache, constipation, and Irritable Bowel Syndrome (IBS).
+Furthermore, its consumption is beneficial for stomach aches, constipation, and Irritable Bowel Syndrome (IBS).

 Doctors recommend including Bitter Melon in the diet in order to keep a healthy digestive system.